 - 1. Speak standard French at an intermediate-mid level (or higher) as defined by ACTFL - 2.
 Read non-technical prose at an intermediate level (or higher) as defined by ACTFL - 3.
 Comprehend clearly articulated conversations on everyday topics in standard French at the ACTFL advanced level - 4.
 Write about non-technical topics at an intermediate-high/advanced ACTFL level - 5.
 Demonstrate knowledge of French and Francophone cultures - 6.
-Have read great works of French and Francophone literature and have a sense of their place in literary history - 7.
+Read great works of French and Francophone literature and have a sense of their place in literary history - 7.
 Research literary and cultural topics and report findings - 8.
-Obtain skills to help students qualify for professional work in various areas such as teaching, translating, and interpreting, positions in business appropriate to students in the language or be prepared to attend graduate school - 9.
+Obtain skills to help qualify for professional work in various areas such as teaching, translating, and interpreting or positions in business appropriate to students in the language - 9.
 Reflect on the social values of the cultures studied and draw reasoned comparisons to their own culture on important topics related to the cultures being studied